 Engage With New Hires from the Get-Go

 The engagement process does not end with onboarding a new hire.
-Both contract vs contract to hire employees will appreciate the support you offer while assimilating them, especially during the beginning of their new roles.
+Both contracts vs contract to hire employees will appreciate the support you offer while assimilating them, especially during the beginning of their new roles.
 This isn’t just about helping new hires to feel comfortable; a thorough introductory period also helps employers and employees identify any problems that could be hampering productivity or adjustment, and allow all parties the opportunity to remedy it before it turns into a bigger issue.

 Throughout the duration of a contract, you should regularly follow up with your consultants.
 You should focus on both acquiring and delivering frequent feedback, as well as being available to answer any questions about the workplace or the role.
 This effort pays off, especially if you offer them a more permanent position at the end of the contract.